rock72427/JavaScript-Notes/tmp.md

 ## Q5. this keyword?

 In JavaScript, the `this` keyword is a fundamental concept that refers to the context in which a function or method is executed.
-Understanding `this` can be tricky because its value depends on how and where it is used.
-Here’s a detailed explanation:

 ### 1. **Global Context**